twhite96/astro-blogger/README.md

 Utilities such as date/time functions are kep in src/components/utilities.

-Initially Astro Blogger used a global css file in src/styles/styles.css for all styling, but I am moving styles to individual Astro components with locally scoped <style></style> tags were it makes sense and doesn't break styling.
+Initially Astro Blogger used a global css file in src/styles/styles.css for all styling, but I am moving styles to individual Astro components with locally scoped <style></style> tags where it makes sense and doesn't break styling.